Lattice Unitarity: Saturated Collisional Resistivity in Hubbard Metals

 We note that resistivity saturation at large $U/t$ is distinct from the saturation of the effective $U$ as a function of $a_S$ discussed in \cite{Buchler10,Cui:2010,Carr:2012}.
 Our data investigates only the regime $a_S \leq 0.14 a_L$, where we expect a reduction in $U$ from the linear-in-$a_S$ calculation to be $\lesssim 20 \%$.
-Instead, the saturation phenomenon observed here is a dynamical effect: the saturation of the scattering amplitude to a finite value $\mathcal{T} \to -\TD^{-1}$.
+Instead, the saturation phenomenon observed here is a dynamical effect: the saturation of the scattering amplitude.

-The unitarity of the S-matrix provides an absolute upper bound for the scattering cross-section reached when the scattering amplitude is purely imaginary.
-This condition is thus met when $U^{-1}-\Re[\TD(\bP,E+i 0^+)]=0$, which depends explicitly on both energy and momentum.
-As a consequence, contrary to the free space case where unitarity is achieved at infinite $a_S$ for all momenta, the damping rate in a lattice does not saturate the unitary constraint, even when $U\rightarrow\infty$, due to the averaging over the particle momentum distribution.
-For example, replacing $\mathcal{T}$ by $|\Im \TD|^{-1}$ triples the scattering rate calculated for $T/t=2$.
+Contrary to the free-space case where unitarity is achieved at infinite $a_S$ for all momenta, the unitary condition becomes momentum-dependent in a lattice.
+Therefore, the damping rate does not reach the unitary limit, even when $U\rightarrow\infty$, due to the averaging over the particle momentum distribution.
+For $T/t=2.19$, replacing $\mathcal{T}$ by $|\Im \TD|^{-1}$ predicts a unitary $C_\Gamma = 4.16(3)$, which is about three times the largest measured $C_\Gamma$ at finite $U$, discussed above.

-The effect of temperature in the $U \gg t$ regime was measured by preparing samples at various $T$, but with fixed $U$ and $n$. $\Re\rho$ and $\tau_Q^{-1}$ are determined as above, using a complete spectral response at each $T$.
-Figure~\ref{fig:Tscan} shows these data on a log-scale plot and across a wider range of $T$ than measured, and compared to dissipation model calculations using the full $\mathcal{T}$-matrix.
-The overall trend is a monotonic increase in resistivity with temperature, which is due both to an increase in $\Gamma$ and an increase in $m^*$.
-The inset of Fig.~\ref{fig:Tscan} isolates the dissipation rate: calculated $\Gamma$ and the best-fit $\tau_Q^{-1}$ are shown versus $T/t$.
-The satisfying agreement between measurements and the dissipation model, using no free parameters, demonstrates that the full $\mathcal{T}$-matrix correctly describes two-atom scattering in a lattice in this parameter regime.
+The effect of temperature in the $U^2 \gg t^2$ regime is measured by preparing samples at various $T$, fixed $U$, and typical $\bar n_\mathrm{pk} = 0.092(13)$. $\Re\rho$ and $\tau_Q^{-1}$ are determined as above, using a complete spectral response at each $T$.
+Figure~\ref{fig:Tscan} shows these data and the results of dissipation-model calculations using the full $\mathcal{T}$-matrix.
+As anticipated by the model, the overall trend is a monotonic increase in $\Re \rho$, which can be attributed to an increase in both $\Gamma$ and $m^*$ at higher $T$.
+The impact of variable $T$ is strong: $\Re \rho$ increases by a factor of ten across the range accessible to our experiment.
+The two highest-$T$ data points shown are near our signal-to-noise limit, as we cannot measure resistivity reliably beyond $\rho\sigma_0\sim 0.1$ (see End Matter).
+Overall, the satisfying agreement between measurements and the dissipation model, using no free parameters, demonstrates that a kinetic model with the full $\mathcal{T}$-matrix captures the temperature dependence of saturated collisional resistivity.